 |

-Mechanism of action |
+Mechanism of Action |

-Promotes epidermal cell division and differentiation, accelerating turnover.
-Promotes the excretion of melanin pigment. |
+Promotes epidermal cell division and differentiation, accelerating cell turnover.
+Promotes the expulsion of melanin pigment. |

 |

-Improvement of dark spots, reduction of fine lines, improvement of pores, increased skin elasticity. |
+Improvement of spots, fine wrinkles, pores, and skin firmness. |

 |

-Synergistic effect with hydroquinone |
+Synergistic Effect with Hydroquinone |

-Hydroquinone suppresses melanin production, and retinoic acid promotes melanin excretion.
-Maximum effect when combined. |
+Hydroquinone suppresses melanin production, and retinoic acid promotes melanin expulsion.
+The combination achieves maximum effect. |

 |

-Side effects |
+Side Effects |

-Irritation, dryness, redness, and flaking (peeling skin) are common in the first few weeks.
-This is a normal reaction known as "retinoid reaction." |
+Irritation, dryness, redness, and desquamation (peeling) are common during the first few weeks.
+These are normal reactions known as "retinoid reactions." |

 Correct Usage